Giorgio Mulé

-Giorgio Mulé (born 25 April 1968) is an Italian politician and journalist.
-From 1 March 2021 to 19 October 2022 he was Undersecretary of State at the Ministry of Defence in the Draghi government.
-In the 19th legislature he was also vice-president of the Chamber of Deputies.
+Giorgio Mulé (born 25 April 1968) is an Italian politician and journalist who is a member of the Chamber of Deputies since 2018.
+Born in Caltanisetta and a graduate of the University of Palermo, Mulé was director of Videonews from 2006 to 2007, Studio Aperto from 2007 to 2009, and of Panorama from 2009 to 2018.
+From 2018 to 2022, Mulé was vice-president of the Chamber of Deputies.
+From 1 March 2021 to 19 October 2022, he was Undersecretary of State at the Ministry of Defence in the Draghi government.
+In 2023, he became part of the steering committee of the Institute of International Affairs (IAI).

-He was director of Videonews from 2006 to 2007, Studio Aperto from 2007 to 2009 and Panorama from 2009 to 2018.
-Since 2023 he has been part of the Steering Committee of IAI – Istituto Affari Internazionali.

-Career

-Born in Caltanissetta; after studying in Mazara del Vallo, he graduated in Communication Sciences at the University of Palermo.

-Journalistic career
+Early life and career

-He began his journalistic career in 1989, at the Giornale di Sicilia in Palermo as a crime and judicial reporter, with a stint in New York City at Il Progresso Italoamericano; in 1992 he moved to Il Giornale, then directed by Indro Montanelli.
+Mulè was born on 25 April 1968 in Caltanissetta, in the Italian region of Sicily.
+After studying in Mazara del Vallo, he graduated in Communication Sciences at the University of Palermo.
+In 1989, he began his journalistic career at the Giornale di Sicilia in Palermo as a crime and judicial reporter, with a stint in New York City at Il Progresso Italoamericano.
+In 1992, he moved to Il Giornale, then directed by Indro Montanelli.

-In 1996, the director Vittorio Feltri entrusted him with the responsibility of leading the newly created news of Rome and then the Roman editorial team.
-He moved to Panorama where in a short time (after having held various positions, from correspondent to editor-in-chief) he became first deputy director and then deputy executive director.
-After the move of director Carlo Rossella to TG5, there was talk of his possible leadership at Panorama, but in the end Mondadori entrusted the task to fellow countryman Pietro Calabrese.
+In 1996, the director Vittorio Feltri entrusted Mulé with the responsibility of leading the newly created news of Rome and then the Roman editorial team.
+He moved to Panorama, where in a short time (after having held various positions, from correspondent to editor-in-chief) he became first deputy director and then deputy executive director.
+After the move of director Carlo Rossella to TG5, there was talk of his possible leadership at Panorama; in the end, Mondadori entrusted the task to fellow countryman Pietro Calabrese.
 Mulè then moved on to direct Panorama Economy from 25 November 2004.